iljoong/accessazure/README.md

 # OAuth 2.0 Sample for Accessing Azure Management API
 [한글](/README_kr.md)

-This sample demonstrate how to implement accessing the Azure management API using OAuth 2.0 methods.
+This sample demonstrates how to implement accessing the Azure management API using various OAuth 2.0 methods.

 ## OAuth 2.0 grant type

-There are several OAuth 2.0 methods to grant access token from Azure AD.
+There are several OAuth 2.0 methods to get access token from Azure AD.

-Simple guide to choose OAuth 2.0 method:
+Simple guide of choosing OAuth 2.0 methods:
 * `Client grant` : If you're building automated backend service and you don't need to authenticate users

-* `Code grant`: If you're building web application (server-side) and you need to authenticate users
+* `Code grant`: If you're building a web application (server-side) and you need to authenticate users

-* `Implicit grant`: If you're building client-side web application or SPA (Single Page Application) and you need to authenticate users
+* `Implicit grant`: If you're building a client-side web application or SPA (Single Page Application) and you need to authenticate users

 Please, refer http://alexbilbie.com/guide-to-oauth-2-grants/ for more information